Back to Blog

 Integrating Ads into the Next.js Frontend

-Even though AustinsElite’s primary app runs on Laravel 12, we’re using a Next.js frontend for specific dynamic pages—like the vendor directory and ad carousel.
+Even though AustinsElite’s primary app runs on Laravel 12, I’m using a Next.js frontend for specific dynamic pages—like the vendor directory and ad carousel.
 So the final step was getting ad data from Laravel to Next.js.

 I created a simple API route in Laravel (/api/vendor-ads) that returns active ads with vendor info via resource collections.